-According to Srimad Bhagavatam the planets and other luminaries rotate in the sky by the force of karma and the manipulation of vayu, the air (not gravity), then what about the Earth; is the Earth also held up by air?
+Since the planets and other luminaries rotate in the sky by the force of karma and the manipulation of air (not gravity), then what about the Earth; is the Earth also held up by air?
 The answer is no. The Earth as always is in her own separate and unique category.
-The Earth is an exception from the other planets and is held by Ananta-Sesha, not by air or gravity.
-The great Earth circle (Bhumandala) is held up by Ananta-sesha, who bears the earth on his head.
+The great Earth circle (Bhu-mandala) is held up by Ananta-sesha.